MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-define-sales-strategy-overview.md

 ---
-title: Define a sales strategy overview
+title: Overview of the define a sales strategy business process area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes for defining a sales strategy. ms.date: 10/23/2023 ms.topic: conceptual